losnoco/Cog/README.md

 --Vincent Spader (vspader@users.sf.net)

+ADDENDUM - 2022-06-21

+Cog now uses App Sandbox.
+This requires permission paths to be granted in the settings, under the General tab.
+Right clicking the listing allows one to manipulate the list, including suggesting additions based on the current playlist.
+The suggestion dialog will pop up every path and permutation that isn't covered by an existing valid sandbox token.
+It is suggested to check only the paths that are most appropriate to cover most files you will ever play with Cog.
+It is not necessary to add either your default Music folder, your default Downloads folder, or your default Movies folder.

 ADDENDUM - 2013-09-30

 I have forked this player to continue maintaining it for others to use, as its